 Like in many countries, there are only few banks splitting the market between them.
-The most common banks you can find in Berlin and in the rest of Germany are:
+The most common brick & mortar banks you can find in Berlin and in the rest of Germany are:

 The 3 lasts are organized into what is called the “cash group“.
-Any client of a cash group bank with a german bank account can withdraw money at any ATM within the group for free.
-Otherwise, there is a 5€ to 8€ fee to withdraw in another bank’s ATM.
+Any customer of a cash group bank with a German bank account can withdraw money at any ATM within the group for free.
+Otherwise, there is a 5€ to 8€ fee to withdraw in any other bank’s ATM.

 All in all, they are banks and they more or less offer the same services within similar price range.

-However, opening a bank account in Germany with one of those big banks usually requires to go in an agency and talk to a reluctant employee because they don’t want to / not allowed to speak German.
+However, opening a bank account in Germany with one of those big banks usually requires to go in an agency and talk to a reluctant employee because they don’t want to/are not allowed to speak English.
 It is stressful and sometimes, you just don’t have time when you need to figure out accommodation or a job at the same time.

 - You can withdraw money for free everywhere in the world with the free visa card they offer.
 Not all banks give credit cards for free.